Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 \subsubsection{The Fourier transform: contribution of other poles}

 Having understood the first and last terms in Eq.~\eqref{eq:on_shell_waveform} and their relation to the KMOC representation of the waveform, let us proceed to the second and third terms in that equation.
 They depend on the advanced time, which is parametrically large in the limit we are interested in, $v = t \, +\r \sim 2 \r \to \infty$.
-Thus the $\kk$ integral is dominated by $\kk \sim {\cal O}(\r^{-1})$ which, together with the on-shell condition imposed by the external graviton pole, implies that \be k^\mu \sim {\cal O}(\r^{-1}) \ . \ee Thus, these integrals are dominated by graviton momenta in the Coulomb region, which we already discussed in Secs.~\ref{sec:leading_Coulomb} and \ref{Coulomb_ultra_soft}.
-In the radiation region, where $k^\mu \sim {\cal O}(\r^{0})$, their contribution is exponentially suppressed by the Fourier phase factor.
+Thus the $\kk$ integral is dominated by $\kk \sim \r^{-1}$ which, together with the on-shell condition imposed by the external graviton pole, implies that

+Thus, these integrals are dominated by graviton momenta in the Coulomb region, which we already discussed in Secs.~\ref{sec:leading_Coulomb} and \ref{Coulomb_ultra_soft}.
+In the radiation region, where $k^\mu \sim \r^{0}$, their contribution is exponentially suppressed by the Fourier phase factor.

 We now discuss the contribution of other possible poles in $\omega$ that originate from the momentum-space metric $\htilde^{\mu\nu}(k)$.
 All such poles will set $\kk = a \omega$ where $a$ is some function of scalar products.
 This coefficient cannot be unity because because such a value also sets the external graviton on-shell and such a higher-order pole is in disagreement with known properties of 5-point S-matrix elements.
 The residue of the Fourier-transform integrand at this pole is proportional to $\exp[\pm i \omega (t \pm a \r)]$.
 The exponent is parametrically large in all terms.
-Thus, as for the advanced poles, the contribution of these poles to the Fourier transform is from the Coulomb region, $k^\mu\sim {\cal O}(\r^{-1})$.
+Thus, as for the advanced poles, the contribution of these poles to the Fourier transform is from the Coulomb region, $k^\mu\sim \r^{-1}$.
 It is exponentially suppressed in the radiation region.

 While we presented the analysis of these poles' contributions to the metric, the same conclusion holds also for the Weyl tensor; the exponential suppression guarantees that such poles, even if present, do not spoil Sachs's peeling property.